NathanHGayle/nathanhgayle.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal data analytics hub!
-This site serves as a showcase for the analytics projects that fuel my passion for unraveling insights from diverse datasets.
+This site serves as a showcase for the analytics projects that fuel my passion for unravelling insights from diverse datasets.
 Exploring new data and extracting meaningful patterns is not just a professional pursuit for me; it's a rewarding journey.
 Join me as I navigate through data and tell unique stories, discovering hidden gems in the vast landscape of information available online.

 Projects
 ------